Counting independent sets in percolated graphs via the Ising model: Acknowledgments

 \section{Acknowledgments}

+We would like to thank the referees for their helpful comments and suggestions.
 This research was supported in part by the Austrian Science Fund (FWF) [10.55776/F1002].
 For open access purposes, the author has applied a CC BY public copyright license to any author accepted manuscript version arising from this submission.